matijakolaric-com/django-music-publisher/docs/introduction.rst

 Multiple writers, both controlled and uncontrolled, are covered, with minor limitations.

-Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers and for simple royalty distribution processing.
+Basic original publishing agreement data can be entered, sufficient for registrations in societies that require society-assigned agreement numbers.

-The actual royalty distribution processing is not yet implemented.
+Data is also sufficient for simple royalty distribution processing, which is not yet fully implemented.

 Limitations
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Django-Music-Publisher is aiming to be a simple tool that is good enough for most original publishers.
+Django-Music-Publisher is aiming to be a simple tool appropriate for most original publishers.
 Being simple means that there are some limitations.

 It does not manage data on "other" publishers.
 Co-publishing deals are still possible, with each publisher registering their own shares.

-With default settings, it is presumed that **controlled writers** collect 50% of performing rights and the other 50%, as well as 100% of mechanical and sync are collected by the **original publisher (you)**.
-Currently, this can not be changed through settings.
+Shares split between the original publisher and controlled writers is global and defined in the settings.

 Recordings based on multiple musical works (e.g. medleys) are not supported.